 So as of the 12th September, we’re introducing a new measure to make contactless payments even more secure.
 It goes by the lofty name of Strong Customer Authentication (SCA) – but really, it just means that you’ll have to enter your PIN a little more regularly than before.
 It’s come into play because of a new regulation called the Payment Services Directive II, a European law that’s being ushered in at all UK banks to improve the security of payments and prevent fraud (and yes, it’ll definitely still be in force after Brexit!).

 The long and short of SCA is that it makes sure that when someone’s using contactless on your card – that someone is definitely you.

 So what will I have to do?

 Not all that much, actually.
 We’ll just be asking for your PIN a little more regularly when you pay with contactless.
-After you’ve made five contactless payments in a row (or once your payments have totalled £135) your card will now decline and you’ll be asked to enter your card in the machine and enter your PIN.
+After your contactless payments reach a total value of £135 your card will now decline and you’ll be asked to enter your card in the machine and enter your PIN.
 It doesn’t mean there’s anything wrong with your card or account – rather it’s just another way for us to keep your money as safe and secure as possible.

 What’s so ’strong’ about it, then?

 All the ’strong’ in ’Strong Customer Authentication’ means is that the person using the card – you, hopefully – has passed at least two of three ’proof points’ confirming they’re the owner of the account.
 Those three points are Knowledge (knowing your Password or PIN), Possession (having your card or phone on you) and Inherence (being able to prove you’re you through fingerprint or facial recognition).
 When you use your bank card and know its PIN, you’ve passed at least two of those tests – which makes your customer authentication nice and strong.
 That’s it!